diazgio/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

 `all the listed selectors will target the text field since it has a type=text, a class=form-control, and an id=firstName`

-#### Q65.
-Which property of the jQuery event object references the DOM object that dispatched an event?

-- [x] target
-- [ ] self
-- [ ] source
-- [ ] object

 [Source: jQuery Docs: event.target](https://api.jquery.com/event.target/)

 `The target property can be the element that registered for the event or a descendant of it.
 It is often useful to compare event.target to this in order to determine if the event is being handled due to event bubbling.`

-#### Q66.
+#### Q65.
 You want to write a plugin that creates a new traversal function—such as parent() and children()—and behaves like the ones jQuery includes out of the box.
 It needs to correctly modify the list of selections jQuery tracks internally, build up a list of additional items, and return the merged collection.
 What do you need to return on the last line of the function in order for this plugin to work correctly?

 ```JavaScript
 $.fn.myTraverse = function() {